reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 46. [Publicly accessible Order confirmations leaking User Emails on ███](https://hackerone.com/reports/323992) to U.S. Dept Of Defense - 19 upvotes, $0
 47. [Examples directory is PUBLIC on https://████████mil, leading to multiple vulns](https://hackerone.com/reports/674741) to U.S. Dept Of Defense - 19 upvotes, $0
 48. [Reflected XSS in https://www.█████/](https://hackerone.com/reports/950700) to U.S. Dept Of Defense - 19 upvotes, $0
-49. [[REMOTE] Full Account Takeover At https://██████████████/CAS/](https://hackerone.com/reports/215859) to U.S. Dept Of Defense - 18 upvotes, $0
+49. [403 Forbidden Bypass at www.██████.mil](https://hackerone.com/reports/991717) to U.S. Dept Of Defense - 19 upvotes, $0
-50. [Request smuggling on ████████](https://hackerone.com/reports/526880) to U.S. Dept Of Defense - 18 upvotes, $0
+50. [[REMOTE] Full Account Takeover At https://██████████████/CAS/](https://hackerone.com/reports/215859) to U.S. Dept Of Defense - 18 upvotes, $0
-51. [403 Forbidden Bypass at www.██████.mil](https://hackerone.com/reports/991717) to U.S. Dept Of Defense - 18 upvotes, $0
+51. [Request smuggling on ████████](https://hackerone.com/reports/526880) to U.S. Dept Of Defense - 18 upvotes, $0
-52. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/200623) to U.S. Dept Of Defense - 17 upvotes, $0
+52. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 18 upvotes, $0
-53. [Remote code execution vulnerability on a DoD website](https://hackerone.com/reports/212985) to U.S. Dept Of Defense - 17 upvotes, $0
+53. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/200623) to U.S. Dept Of Defense - 17 upvotes, $0
-54. [Remote Code Execution (RCE) in DoD Websites](https://hackerone.com/reports/235605) to U.S. Dept Of Defense - 17 upvotes, $0
+54. [Remote code execution vulnerability on a DoD website](https://hackerone.com/reports/212985) to U.S. Dept Of Defense - 17 upvotes, $0
-55. [Partial SSN exposed through Presentation slides on ██████████](https://hackerone.com/reports/665144) to U.S. Dept Of Defense - 17 upvotes, $0
+55. [Remote Code Execution (RCE) in DoD Websites](https://hackerone.com/reports/235605) to U.S. Dept Of Defense - 17 upvotes, $0
-56. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 17 upvotes, $0
+56. [Partial SSN exposed through Presentation slides on ██████████](https://hackerone.com/reports/665144) to U.S. Dept Of Defense - 17 upvotes, $0
 57. [Arbitrary File Reading leads to RCE in the Pulse Secure SSL VPN on the https://███](https://hackerone.com/reports/678496) to U.S. Dept Of Defense - 17 upvotes, $0
 58. [CSRF - Close Account](https://hackerone.com/reports/856518) to U.S. Dept Of Defense - 17 upvotes, $0
 59. [Subdomain takeover of ████](https://hackerone.com/reports/900062) to U.S. Dept Of Defense - 17 upvotes, $0